bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

     * VM host name,
     * Zone selected for the VM to be available in,
     * Machine ID.
-    * User data - Allows to view, edit and copy user data applied to the machine.
+    * User data - Allows viewing, editing and copying user data applied to the machine.

       Click |view| to open the modal window and view the user data applied to the machine.
 Use the scroll tool if the text contains many symbols.